codersolatire/whatsappScheduler/README.md

 # whatsappScheduler
-set time and date and select the contact to
+set time and date and select the contact to scheulde whatsapp message